Rababb-P/beaconfinal/src/_posts/2025-04-01-The-Bear-The-Myth-The-Legend.md

 However, not everyone is a fan.
 One student I’ve interviewed had a different take: “I need him to be more like Cosmo the Cougar.
 I get that he’s not a uni mascot, but there are certain expectations that need to be met.”
 Curious, I looked Cosmo up—he jumped through a literal ring of fire.
 So yeah… maybe Marty could step it up a little.
 Another student admitted, “Marty is scary…there’s just this aura I can’t describe.”
 And you know what?
 I get it.
 As much as I praise Marty, I also can’t look him in those big, beady eyes, for fear that he’ll stare into my soul and discover that I haven’t done my homework!

 Here’s the thing—out of everybody I’ve interviewed, nobody *really* hates Marty.
 Whether he’s cheering at events, dancing at pep rallies, or giving out high fives, Marty has made MCI a stronger, more connected school community.
 He continues to dedicate himself to his original mission, and for that, we can only appreciate him.

+&nbsp;